 Because these goods do not cross the U.S. customs frontier, their value is not recorded in the

 Other adjustments to exports include:

-Deductions for equipment repairs (parts and labor), developed motion picture film, and military
+Deductions for equipment repairs (parts and labor), developed motion picture film, military

-of software exports at market value, and low-value (below reporting threshold) transactions
+ownership changes, valuation of software exports at market value, low-value (below reporting

-for 1999–2009 to phase in a revised Census Bureau low-value methodology that was implemented
+threshold) transactions for 1999–2009 to phase in a revised Census Bureau low-value methodology

-for goods on a Census basis beginning with statistics for 2010.
+that was implemented for goods on a Census basis beginning with statistics for 2010, and, for

 The import adjustments include:

 Gold imports, nonmonetary - This addition is made for gold sold by foreign official agencies